TypographyCase StudyDesign Resources

 The world of typography is a vast and dynamic landscape filled with thousands of typefaces that contribute to the visual language of graphic design.
 While new fonts are created daily, some have stood the test of time and continue to be pillars of the typographic world.
 These classic typefaces inspire designers with their timeless elegance and versatility.

 One of the most iconic fonts is Helvetica, first designed in 1957.
-It's clean lines and neutral appearance make it a go-to choice for brands wanting to convey modernity and sophistication.
+Its clean lines and neutral appearance make it a go-to choice for brands wanting to convey modernity and sophistication.
 Helvetica communicates clarity and efficiency, lending itself to big and small designs.

 Times New Roman, created in 1932, is the quintessential serif font.
 Its legibility and letterforms reflective of old-world newspaper typography have made it a staple for body text across printed materials.
-While some may see Times New Roman as dull, its enduring ubiquity speaks to its reliability and flexibility.
+While some may see Times New Roman dull, its enduring ubiquity speaks to its reliability and flexibility.

 For a more retro and playful vibe, Cooper Black evokes 1970s counterculture with its chunky, quirky letterforms.
 Its thick strokes and condensed spacing create a funky energy perfect for posters, logos, and display text.